danfinlay/helpscout-issue-sorter/README.md

 ## Classify

 Requires the Train script to have saved its `classify.json` serialied trained classifier.
 Exports a function that accepts a `string` as its input, and will return the closest identified tag.

+## Tag Frequency

+Bonus script!
+Reports the current most popular tags.
+Pretty simple, could be a lot more interesting, but it's really not!

+`node tag-frequency.js`